20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 Resources | Governance Structure | Where it’s deployed |

-General Transit Feed Specification (GTFS) | Specifies the format in which transit agencies should present realtime and static data for interpretation by app developers and use by the broader public. | Stewarded by MobilityData with a working group of sixteen organizations.
-[4] | Over 1,200 transit agencies internationally.
-[5] | |
+General Transit Feed Specification (GTFS) | Specifies the format to display static data for fixed route service, such as schedules, stops, and fares for use by app developers and the broader public. | Overseen by MobilityData. | Over 10,000 transit agencies in over 100 countries. | |

-General Bikeshare Feed Specification (GBFS) | Specifies the format in which micromobility providers should publicly present service information, including vehicle and dock location and availability. | Stewarded by MobilityData. | More than 520 micromobility providers internationally.
-[6] | |
+General Bikeshare Feed Specification (GBFS) | Specifies the format in which micromobility providers should publicly present service information, including vehicle and dock location and availability. | Overseen by MobilityData in partnership with The North American Bikeshare and Scootershare Association (NABSA). | Widely used by micromobility providers across the US and internationally. | |

 Mobility Data Specification (MDS) | Outlines a structure for mobility providers and jurisdictions to securely communicate trip, vehicle, service, and regulatory data.
-In contrast to GBFS (which is included as a public-facing subset of what MDS provides), the raw data is not intended for consumption by the public or mobility apps. | Stewarded by Open Mobility Foundation. | More than 115 cities internationally.
-[7] | |
+In contrast to GBFS (which is included as a public-facing subset of what MDS provides), the raw data is not intended for consumption by the public or mobility apps. | Overseen by Open Mobility Foundation. | More than 130 cities internationally. | |

 |

-In the working group phase. | Several pilots underway.
-Learn more from AARP. |
+In the working group phase. | A handful of demonstration projects in the US are underway. |

-CurbLR | Communicates curb-use regulations from local governments to mobility, delivery, and freight services and the broader public. | Stewarded by SharedStreets. |
+CurbLR | Communicates curb-use regulations from local governments to mobility, delivery, and freight services and the broader public. | Overseen by SharedStreets. | Demonstration projects underway. | |

-Curb Data Specification (CDS) | Also provides a formula for communicating regulations between local governments, mobility, delivery, and freight services and the broader public. | Stewarded by Open Mobility Foundation. | Over two dozen cities and companies.
-[8] | |
+Curb Data Specification (CDS) | Provides a framework for communicating regulations between local governments, mobility, delivery, and freight services and the broader public. | Overseen by Open Mobility Foundation. | Over two dozen cities and companies. | |

 General Transit Feed Specification (GTFS)

-At its core, GTFS consists of two components.
-GTFS Schedule, the primary component, consists of a group of comma-delimited text files that together provide static, infrequently changed information on items like stop locations, routes, schedules, and fares.
-GTFS Realtime, an optional supplement, describes dynamic information like vehicle locations, delays and arrival times, and station closures.
-[13]
+The primary component of GTFS consists of a group of comma-delimited text files that together provide static, infrequently changed information on items like stop locations, routes, schedules, and fares.
+GTFS has a strong community supporting its continued development and is governed by the non-profit organization MobilityData.

 GTFS Extensions